Facebook Hacks Every Startup Should Know

 1) Connect with people who think the way you think.

 Send a messenger request along with a friend request.
 Or message them before sending the friend request.
-Another alternative is to comment below something they've posted and ask if you can connect via messenger.
+Another alternative is to comment on something they've posted below and ask if you can connect via messenger.
 This provides context, makes the interaction more human, and increases the likelihood of your friend or contact request being accepted: the first step to building a crucial relationship.

 2) Offer assistance to those you connect with.